Bluefinger/bevy_rand/tutorial/04-observer-driven-reseeding.md

 }
 ```

 With these observers, you can initialise entropy components on all targetted entities simply by triggering a reseed event on them.
-As long as your entities have been spawned with a component you can target them with, they will automatically be given an `RngSeed` component (which stores the initial seed value) and an `EntropyComponent`.
+As long as your entities have been spawned with a component you can target them with, they will automatically be given an `RngSeed` component (which stores the initial seed value) and an `Entropy`.

 Additionally, you can link entities to draw their seeds from other source entities instead of the global resources.
 So one `Source` entity can then seed many `Target` entities, and whenever the `Source` entity is updated with a new seed value, it then automatically pushes new seeds to its linked targets.
 Note: this is NOT a `bevy_hierarchy` relationship, and while the `Source` will have "child" entities, removing/despawning the source entity will *not* despawn the children entities.
 They will simply no longer have a valid "link".
 A new link can be established by triggering another "link" event.